crazyyy/wp-framework/wordpress/wp-content/plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 5.0.2 =
+* Improvement: remove some files to prevent false positive warnings from windows defender
+* Improvement: move variable in cpanel integration to prevent php warnings.

+= 5.0.1 =
+* Fix: obsolete variable in function causing php errors on some configurations.

+= 5.0.0 =
+* New: Let's Encrypt SSL certificate generation

+= 4.0.15 =
+* Fix: non hierarchical structured form elements in the template could cause settings not to get saved in some configurations.

+= 4.0.14 =
+* Improvement: when WordPress incorrectly reports that SSL is not possible, correct the resulting site health notice.
+* Improvement: don't show the secure cookies notice on subsites of a multisite installation.
+Show on the network dashboard instead.

+= 4.0.13 =
+* Fixed notice about wp config.php not writable notice even when httpOnly cookie settings already written.

+= 4.0.12 =
+* Added secure cookies
+* Improved Right-To-Left text support

+= 4.0.11 =
+* Fixed a bug where users with an older Pro version could get a fatal error call to private function

+= 4.0.10 =
+* Improvement: enable WordPess redirect, disable .htaccess redirect for WP Engine users.
+* Improvement: adjust for dropped .htaccess support in WP Engine

+= 4.0.9 =
+* Improvement: some small CSS improvements in the dashboard
+* Fix: Switched wp_insert_site hook to wp_initialize_site props @masumm17
+* Fix: multisite: after switching from networkwide to per site, or vice versa, the completed notice didn't go away.

+= 4.0.8 =
+* Fix: fixed a bug in the get_certinfo() function where an URL with a double prefix could be checked
+* Improvement: Content Security Policy compatibility

+= 4.0.7 =
+* Fix: catch not set certificate info in case of empty array when no certificate is available
+* Fix: minor CSS fixes

+= 4.0.6 =
+* Improvement: Improved responsive css for tabbed menu
+* Improvement: PHP 8 compatibility
+* Improvement: Added links to help article for not writable notices
+* Improvement: notice when plugin folder had been renamed
+* Improvement: increase php minimum required to 5.6

+= 4.0.5 =
+* Backward compatibility for <4.0 premium versions

+= 4.0.4 =
+* Added Really Simple Plugins logo
+* Fix: enable link in task for multisite redirected to subsite
+* Fix: exclude plus one count from admin notices

+= 4.0.3 =
+* Fix: sitehealth dismiss not working correctly, props @doffine

+= 4.0.2 =
+* Fix: not translatable string, props @kebbet
+* Improvement: clear admin notices cache when SSL activated or reloaded over https
+* Fix: removed javascript regex not supported by Safari, causing the dismiss not to work on the progress block
+* Improvement: option to dismiss site health notices in the settings

+= 4.0.1 =
+* Fix: fixed a bug where switching between the WP/.htaccess redirect caused a percentage switch
+* No SSL detected notice is cached after enabling SSL. props @memery2020
+* Fix: deactivating before SSL was activated on a site which was already SSL would revert to http.

+= 4.0.0 =
+* New user interface
+* Fix: transient stored with 'WEEK_IN_SECONDS' as string instead of constant
+* Improvement: notices dashboard, with dismissable notices
+* Improvement: improved naming of settings, and instructions
+* Improvement: articles in tips & tricks section

+= 3.3.4 =
+* Fix: prefix review notice dismiss to prevent conflicts with other plugins

+= 3.3.3 =
+* Dismiss review notice now uses get variable to dismiss it

+= 3.3.2 =
+* Added a notice when using Divi theme with a link to knowledge base instructions
+* Fixed a CSS issue where the active tab in setting didn't have an active color
+* Added an additional option to dismiss the review notice
+* Removed review notice capability check
+* Fixed a bug on multisite where a plusone was shown when it should only shown on non-multisite
+* Added prefix to uses_elementor() function and added checks if function_exists

+= 3.3.1 =
+* Fixed a typo in the backup link
+* Added instructions on how to add a free SSL certificate

+= 3.3 =
+* Updated SSL activated notice
+* Updated readme

 = 3.2.9 =
 * Fixed a bug where the redirect to settings page would abort SSL activation, not writing the wp-config fix on new installs
 * Fixed typo in force-deactivate notice